questdb/questdb.io/docs/reference/function/date-time.md

 ## to_utc

 `to_utc(timestamp, timezone)` - converts a timestamp by specified timezone to UTC.
-May be provided a timezone in string format or an offset value in hours and minutes.
+May be provided a timezone in string format or a UTC offset in hours and minutes.

 **Arguments:**

-- `timestamp` is any `timestamp`
+- `timestamp` is any `timestamp` as unix timestamp or string value cast as `timestamp` type
 - `timezone` may be `Country/City` tz database name, time zone abbreviation such as `PST` or in UTC offset in string format.